It’s a pretty simple message: “Stop buying things and start doing things.”

 Backpacks to carry our gear, tents to sleep in, mountain bikes to go riding.

 These are all worthwhile things to spend money on, so long as you’re out there actually using them.

-But let’s face it, the gear for travel and adventures can be very expensive indeed.
+But let’s face it, the gear for many different hobbies can be very expensive indeed.

-If you’re out there and getting use from them and having fun, that’s all that really matters.
-Thankfully, the relative cost of an item goes down with time, as well: a $300 tent used once might as well be a stay at the Hilton, but a $300 tent used hundreds of times over a few years is a much cheaper proposition–not to mention all the memories it provides along the way.
+If you’re out there and using them and having fun, that’s all that really matters.
+Thankfully, the relative cost of an item goes down with time, as well: a $300 tent used once might as well be a stay in a luxury hotel, but a $300 tent used hundreds of times over a few years is a much cheaper proposition–not to mention all the memories it provides along the way.

 In some hobbies though, it seems like the gear and accessorizing can supersede the actual activity itself, a sort of consolation prize for not doing the activity.
-I’ve seen this in ultralight backpacking where people get wrapped up in the latest and greatest gear, the online forums, and cutting their baseweight, but they very rarely get out and actually go backpacking.
+I’ve seen this in ultralight backpacking where people get wrapped up in the latest and greatest gear, the online forums, and cutting their base weight ounce by ounce, but some rarely get out and actually go backpacking.